godotengine/godot-docs/classes/class_node.rst

 :ref:`DuplicateFlags<enum_Node_DuplicateFlags>` **DUPLICATE_USE_INSTANTIATION** = ``8``

 Duplicate using :ref:`PackedScene.instantiate<class_PackedScene_method_instantiate>`.
-If the node comes from a scene saved on disk, re-uses :ref:`PackedScene.instantiate<class_PackedScene_method_instantiate>` as the base for the duplicated node and its children.
+If the node comes from a scene saved on disk, reuses :ref:`PackedScene.instantiate<class_PackedScene_method_instantiate>` as the base for the duplicated node and its children.

 .. rst-class:: classref-item-separator